HamutalAz/MNIST_Neural_Network/README.md

 **What can be improved?**

-Convolutional layers can be added to the model and may improve the model's accuracy.
+1\.Convolutional layers can be added to the model and may improve the model's accuracy.

 2\.
 Initializing the weights using Adam optimizer.